MoldovaOfficial Name: Republic of Moldova

 - To be safe, don’t drink alcohol before driving.

-Public Transportation: Public transportation is well connected but a few things to keep in mind:
+Public Transportation: The public transportation network is well developed but there are a few things to keep in mind:

 - Trains, trolleybuses, and buses are often old and frequently break down.

-- Taxis are available in most urban areas and vary from old Soviet-era vehicles to new Western European or U.S. vehicles.
+- Taxis are available in most urban areas and vary from very old and poorly maintained to new western European or U.S. vehicles.

 - Road emergency services are generally responsive, although you may not find an English-speaking operator.